ZhaoPeiduo/BLIP2-Japanese/README.md

 Refer to the example.ipynb notebooks for more details.
 The idea is to get the average cosine similarity of query tokens between the image embeddings and the multimodal embeddings.

+## Model training

+The model was trained on a single GTX4080 GPU(laptop).
+Hence the config during training is modified as follows:

+In blip2_pretrain.yaml: vit_precision = 'fp16'

+In pretrain_stage1.yaml: batch_size = 25

+During evaluation you have to change vit_precision back to fp32.

-This model is still experimental and might be further trained on other captioning datasets with Japanese captions.
+**This model is still experimental and might be further trained on other captioning datasets with Japanese captions.**